 Following a testing phase, the ‘Open Arms’ project began with a series of meetings across Liverpool and Greater Manchester.

-A baseline survey measured attitudes in both refugees and asylum seekers, and members of host communities before they became involved in these activities.
-Our aim is to record a positive shift in attitudes of people involved in these activities by the end of 2018.
+Our aim was to record a positive shift in attitudes of people involved in these activities up to the end of 2018.